Sample posts from Ken’s “Unspeakable Gifts” column in Psychology Today online

 Apparently Ubuntu is difficult to convey fully in a Western language.
 Yet Desmond Tutu, Archbishop of Cape Town and the country’s spiritual leader at the time, explained that Ubuntu “is to say, ‘My humanity is caught up, is inextricably bound up, in theirs.
 We belong in a bundle of life.”

-Brack is a contributor to The Huffington Post’s Education section, including a recent article about student activists raising awareness of campus sexual assaults, a movement with a compelling story that is chronicled in his upcoming book, Hope of a Broader Day.
+Brack is a contributor to The Huffington Post’s Education section, including a recent article about student activists raising awareness of campus sexual assaults, a movement with a compelling story that is chronicled in his upcoming book, Especially For You.

 “Campus sexual assault survivors pushing harder for awareness,” February 6, 2014